yuvalmGS/gigaspaces-wiki-jekyll/xap100/transaction-management.markdown

 - The **default-timeout** parameter is specified in seconds
 - Other parameters such as the commit and abort timeout, lookup-timeout, and others are specified in millisecond

 When using Spring declarative transaction management, a transaction timeout can be set on the transaction scope.
-For more details, see [above](#spring).
+For more details, see [below](#spring-transactiondefinition-mapping-to-gigaspaces-readmodifiers).
 {%endinfo%}

 When using Jini based transactions, a timeout value can be set for both the commit and abort operations.
 This values can also be set on the transaction manager.